Cancelled flights: Airline's responsibility or a travel insurance claim?

 These regulations apply to all those departing from EU airports as well as those arriving at an EU airport on an EU airline.

 If your airline cancels your flight you are entitled to:

 - A full refund of the parts of the ticket not used

 - You can choose an alternative flight reach to your final destination as soon as possible, or an alternative flight to your final destination at a later date which suits you.
 This should include a transfer to the original airport, or another close by destination of your choice.

 You may also be entitled to compensation if your flight was cancelled less than 14 days before you were due to fly.

-Flights outside of the EU on a non-EU airline
+Flights outside of the UK and EU

 Your rights if a non-EU airline cancels your flight will vary according to the terms and conditions of your contract with the airline.
 The majority of airlines will have a contractual obligation to offer you a full refund or provide an alternative flight it they cancel your original flight.